ms4ever7/hubFetcher/README.md

 Welcome to git hub fetcher.

 To start working with this app u need:
- - Install node with version higher than 8.10.0
+ - Install node and use it with version 8.x

  - Run yarn install